Call one of our locations now!

 Keratoconus and Collagen Cross-Linking in Hawaii

-Keratoconus or KC is a weakening of the eyes’ corneas due to genetic factors and excessive eye-rubbings.
+Keratoconus, or KC, is a weakening of the eyes’ corneas due to genetic factors and excessive eye rubbings.
 It often starts in the early teen years with decreased vision and usually goes undetected.

 In the early stages of keratoconus, people might experience slight blurring of vision, distortion of vision, and increased sensitivity to light.
-Since the cornea is responsible for focusing most of the light that comes into the eye, all these conditions can result in significant vision loss and may lead to cornea transplant surgery in severe cases.
+Since the cornea is responsible for focusing most of the light that comes into the eye, all of these conditions can result in significant vision loss and may lead to cornea transplant surgery in severe cases.

 If the vision is uncorrectable with glasses, then keratoconus screenings should be performed by a specialist ophthalmologist.
-The screenings are very quick and involve just a few scans that can quickly detect keratoconus and help avoid a lifetime of poor vision due to untreated disease.
-Early diagnosis is extremely important because it allows for keratoconus treatments before symptoms become severe.
+The screenings are very quick and involve just a few scans that can quickly detect keratoconus and help avoid a lifetime of poor vision due to untreated eye disease.
+Early diagnosis is extremely important because it allows for keratoconus treatment before symptoms become severe.

 Lateral view of a patient with a keratoconic cornea